drhamzahfaraj/water-quality-edge-ai/CONTRIBUTING.md

 - Novel experimental validation or field deployment studies
 - Major code infrastructure development

-Contact f.hamzah@tu.edu.sa to discuss collaboration.
+Contact Hamzah Faraj on f.hamzah@tu.edu.sa to discuss collaboration.

 ### Dataset Contributions
 If you have water quality datasets to share: